ayushdiagarwal/Manga-Scraper/README.md

 ## Features

 * Downloads all images of a chapter and puts them in a seperate folder.
-* Creates A PDF of each chapter outside the directory and deletes the chapter directory as it is no longer needed.
+* Creates A CBR of each chapter outside the directory and deletes the chapter directory as it is no longer needed.